 - "Political Naturalism and State Authority," Journal of Social Philosophy (2012)

 - "Subjectivist Cosmopolitanism and the Morality of Intervention," Journal of Social Philosophy (2010)

 Ed grew up in central Virginia and has degrees from Yale (BA), Oxford (MA), and the University of Virginia (Ph.D.).
 Before arriving at Westmont, he was an associate professor of philosophy at Louisiana State University.
 Ed is married to Felicia Song, who teaches in the sociology department at Westmont.
 They have two children.
 He is an avid runner, cyclist, and cook.
-His favorite color is blue; he thinks the zone read will work in the NFL; and he wonders why everyone in the world isn't an Anglican.
+His favorite color is blue; he isn’t ashamed to admit that he really likes 7-11 hotdogs; and he wonders why everyone in the world isn't a Free Methodist.